eslamfayad/terasic-de10-nano-kit/code-samples/accelerometer/readme.md

 [//]: # (This syntax works like a comment, and won't appear in any output.)

 ## Purpose and Overview
-Data from the DE10-Nano's built-in 3-axis accelerometer is measured on ALL 3 axes to show when the board is in motion.
+Data from the Terasic DE10-Nano's\* built-in 3-axis accelerometer is measured on ALL 3 axes to show when the board is in motion.
 The raw output of the accelerometer is converted to g-force values by a sensor library and then sent to graphing software for data visualization and interpretation.

 [//]: # (Remove learn how to use opkg item okay?)